StephenDiscenza/jsonpath-for-python/README.md

 # jsonpath-lite
 A very light weight utility which parses and uses JSONPath expressions to do things with the Python data structures representing a JSON document.

-Does not currently support multiple field matching.
-This is on the todo list but many other fancier features like wildcard search are not.

 ## Usage
 Say you have this JSON:
 ```